 Research consistently tells us that teens have seven, basic developmental priorities that will ensure their optimal health and well-being (in fact kids and adults share most of the same priorities and basic needs too).
-It's critical that screen-time doesn't displace opportunities for these basic needs to be met.
-For optimal health, learning and development your teen needs:
+It's critical that screen-time doesn't displace opportunities for these basic psychological and physical needs to be met.
+For optimal health, learning and development your child/teen needs: